Digital Speech Recognition Systems in an Anatomical Pathology Practice

 • Qualities of a Good Gross Description

-• Which of the following is NOT a category of the descriptive lexicon (vocabulary) used in gross descriptions?
+• Which of the following is not a category of the descriptive lexicon (vocabulary) used in gross descriptions?

 • Examples of Templates for Gross Descriptions